Best Horror Movies On Netflix: Review Of Netflix Original ‘Clinical’ And ‘It Follows’

 And then the second half takes a sudden turn.

-Clinical transcends into a horror flick that reduces itself to cheesy (and often comical) jump-scare and gore tactics, similar to slasher movies of the ’80s.
+Clinical transcends into a horror flick that reduces itself to cheesy (and often comical) jump-scares and gore tactics, similar to slasher movies of the ’80s.
 But it would be unfair to describe this movie as bad.
 Clinical certainly loses its way in the second half, but avid fans of horror movies will still be entertained.
 And a great performance from India Eisley (The Secret Life of the American Teenager) helps carry Clinical through the last half.

 If you are in the mood for just bare-bones entertainment with a semi-clever twist (that you will probably see coming), then Clinical will do.
 But if you are looking for well-rounded and high-quality horror movies, then you are better off visiting the next film.
 But Clinical is, however, a vast improvement from other Netflix original movies.